 3.2 Results

-For the training phase, it was necessary to calculate response performance in a different manner in this experiment, since participants in the uncertain condition received trials in which the “correct” outcome was switched on 20% of the trials.
-Thus, even if participants in group Uncertain were to always select the most probable outcome (O1 when A is present and O2 when B is present), it would result in an accuracy score of 80%.
+Since participants in the uncertain condition received trials in which the “correct” outcome was switched on 20% of the trials,even if participants in group Uncertain were to always select the most probable outcome (O1 when A is present and O2 when B is present), it would result in an accuracy score of 80%.
 Thus, we calculated the proportion of probable responses (PPR): for the Uncertain group, on each trial, the score was 0 when participants chose the less probable outcome (i.e., O2 for A and O1 for B) and 1 when they chose the most probable outcome (i.e., O1 for A and O2 for B).
 For the certain condition, this equates to a standard accuracy score.

 Figure 1 shows the mean PPR across blocks for each group.
 Participants in the Certain group showed a higher PPR through training than the Uncertain group, reaching a PPR of about 0.85 on block 8.
 The Uncertain group showed consistently lower PPR, that reached approximately 0.7 in block 8.